MongoExpUser/Ubuntu-PostgreSQL-Pgvector-Image-and-Containers/README.md

      sudo docker exec -it psql-node2 /bin/bash -c "sudo -u postgres psql -c \"SELECT * FROM pg_create_physical_replication_slot('main_slot');\" " sudo docker exec -it psql-node2 /bin/bash -c 'sudo service postgresql restart' sudo docker exec -it psql-node2 /bin/bash -c "sudo -u postgres psql -c \"ALTER SYSTEM SET synchronous_commit TO on;\" "
     * The above 5 statements can also be put into a bash script (promote-standy.sh) and executed on the docker host directly.
+See the repository
     * The application(s) can then be switched to point to the NEW Primary (i.e OLD Replica/Standby).

  ### 12) Production Failover: